mjmgooch/mjmgooch.github.io/index.md

 ## About

-An experienced Technology Specialist with a demonstrated history of delivering innovative solutions, working in both the facilities services and Pest Control industry.
-I have an in-depth understanding of the Pest Control industry and the challenges faced by clients.
+An experienced Technology Specialist with a history of delivering innovative technology solutions.

+Having worked across a broad range of service businesses, I have an in-depth understanding of how technology can overcome the challenges faced by clients and users of business technology.

 ## Experience

 ### Pest Pulse
 #### Commercial Operations Manager (Pest Pulse UK)
-*April 2019 - Present*
+*April 2019 - August 2021*

-Pest Pulse is revolutionising the pest control industry through tech-led innovation.
-Our patented technologies and expert pest control services offer commercial clients vastly improved services using modern & eco-friendly techniques.
+Building processes and utilising technology to accelerate and support growth in a fast-paced start-up environment.

+- Responsible for setting up a customer support system to facilitate better internal management of inquiries and provide a quality customer experience across multiple channels.
+- Providing business support in a broad range of areas to help achieve ambitious company targets.
+Including, operations, sales, support, marketing, product development, and health and safety.
+- Developing the Pest Pulse business online presence including social media management and company website.

 ### MPCL ltd (Formerly Mitie/Mitie Pest Control.
 Now Terminix UK)
 #### IT Manager